ipcrm/tripwire/README.markdown

 ## Module Description

-Tripwire module was designed to allow a user to goto the Puppet console, select the Tripwire profile class, apply it to any Linux server hosted by the FS and have Tripwire installed and communicating with the Tripwire master
+Tripwire module was designed to be applied to Puppets base_linux_install manifest, this was simply done with an include tripwire in the base_linux class.
+However you can load the module into your modulepath and declare the class through Puppet web console.Goto the Puppet console, select the Tripwire profile class, apply it to any RedHat Linux server have Tripwire installed and communicating with a Tripwire master

 ## Setup